 Seventy-two miles more, still along Highway 2, and you’ll find yourself at Montana’s Kootenai Falls, about midway between the towns of Libby and Troy.
 There, you can follow a footpath from a parking area to the kind of cascading wonder that most folks miss as they speed from Point A to Point B. But you’ll remember this, particularly if you choose to walk across Swinging Bridge, a 200-foot span across the river that lives up to its name.
-It’s only another couple of hours east to secluded and forested Whitefish / Kalispell North KOA.
+It’s only another couple of hours east to secluded and forested Whitefish / Kalispell North KOA Holiday.
 And now you’re only 24 miles from Glacier National Park.

 There is, in fact, a KOA on either side of this magnificent park, both featuring superbly scenic settings before you head toward spectacular Going-to-the-Sun Road.
-West Glacier KOA Holiday and St. Mary / East Glacier KOA Holiday are within minutes of either endpoint of the 50-mile engineering marvel described as the Crown of the Continent.
+West Glacier KOA Resort and St. Mary / East Glacier KOA Holiday are within minutes of either endpoint of the 50-mile engineering marvel described as the Crown of the Continent.
 Whether you’re traversing it in a car, a narrated Red Bus Tour, or even one of the park’s shuttle buses (there are vehicle size restrictions), it will surely be many things: narrow, steep, winding, crowded… and almost unfathomably breathtaking.
 Remember, Glacier and it’s campgrounds are popular destinations, plan ahead and book early.